rocketryjs/rocketry/docs/troubleshooting.md

 ## Constructing Your Launchpad
-- Try [adding a port](Launchpad.md#ports-optional) to your Launchpad's construction in case Rocket doesn't recognize your Launchpad or it mistakenly recognizes another device
+- Try adding port numbers to your device's construction in case Rocket doesn't recognize your device or it mistakenly recognizes another
 - Check if your device is supported by [Checking Device Information](#checking-device-information)
-	- Check for updates or [add support](Device-Support.md#adding) for your device if it's unsupported
+	- Check for updates or if it's unsupported